The Evolution of Sex Writing

 “If you want to write about orgies,” Talese said in a 2009 interview with New York Magazine.
 “You’re not going to be in the press box with your little press badge keeping your distance.
 You have to have a kind of affair with your sources.”

-Future Sex considers something far more shocking than polyamorous marriage or webcam girls.
+Future Sex considers something far more shocking than polyamorous marriage or webcam girls although it varies how much cam models make.
 What feels most revolutionary in Witt’s book is the admission that she, a successful and nominally liberated woman, still craves that heteronormative ideology of love and partnership—and even more so, that desiring this sort of logical “end point” doesn’t necessitate that you’ll get there.
 “I had known love, but having known love I knew how powerless I was to instigate it or ensure its duration,” Witt writes in the book’s opening.
 “Still, I nurtured my idea of the future, which I thought of as the default denouement of my sexuality, and a destiny rather than a choice.”
 Her sex ethnography resonates because she’s looking for answers to describe the interim state in which many of her readers likely find themselves, as well.

 Factual explorations of sex in writing are not only interesting illustrations of social norms and institutions of the time, but also essential to our understanding of taboos and differences.
 According to linguistic anthropologist Paul Manning, this kind of sex writing also helps diminish barriers.
 “One pedagogical value of using ethnography to approach sexuality is that it can challenge the naturalization of sexual and gender normativities,” he writes on his website.